 There’s a popular mantra out there that some marketers today still rely on to expand their product offerings to attract women: “pink it and shrink it.”
-This strategy involves taking an everyday product, producing it in a Pepto-Bismol-pink shade, and making it smaller for women to use.
+This strategy involves taking an everyday product, producing it in pink, and making it smaller for women to use.

-This method is implemented with razors (the most common offender), ear buds, drills, tool boxes…and the list goes on and on.
+This method is implemented with razors (the most common offender), earbuds, drills, tool boxes…and the list goes on and on.
 The main issue with this strategy, though, is that the real problems are rarely addressed.
-The reason razors are the most common offender is the simple fact that shaving your legs is a lot different than shaving your face.

 Thankfully, some companies are getting the hint and are actually listening to women’s complaints about “pink it and shrink it.”
 A decade ago, the National Football League (NFL) applied this slightly offensive and inaccurate strategy to appeal to female fans.
 You could always find jerseys in pink and white with sparkly numbers and players’ names, instead of the traditional colors that are seen on the field.
 While some women loved this idea, not everyone was on board.
-Now the option to find women’s shirts and jerseys in say, orange and navy blue like the players are wearing, is a lot easier.
+Now the option to find women’s shirts and jerseys in say, orange and navy blue, is a lot easier.

 According to the NFL’s VP of Consumer Products, Tracey Bieczinski, there are 79 million female fans that make up 44% of its NFL fan base.
-Not exactly a slim minority compared to male fans, at least not the way I understand majorities and minorities.
+It only makes sense to offer them products they actually won’t mind wearing, even if it’s not form-fitting and pink.

-Since this shift from their strategy of “pink it and shrink it” they have noticed an increase in women shoppers and a 40% increase in September alone.
-This proves that maybe women aren’t just pink and sparkle-obsessed shoppers but want choices and options.
+Since this shift from their strategy of “pink it and shrink it” they have noticed an increase in female shoppers and a 40% increase in September alone.
+This proves that maybe women aren’t just pink and sparkle-obsessed shoppers, but want choices and options.